HunorMarton/svg-tutorial/src/content/svg/basic-shapes.md

 ---
 title: "Day 1: How to Draw Basic Shapes with SVG"
 component: Decoration
+description: Learn how to draw basic shaped with SVG.
+In the first example we draw a Christmas Ornament with two circles and a rectangle element.
 image: basic-shapes
 next:
   title: How to Build a Christmas Tree with SVG